Nadella got the framing right. Most teams that ran with it got the implementation wrong.

 )Validating a New Model Without Breaking Live Agents

 Standard eval harnesses miss two failure modes specific to agentic workflows.
-Both require dedicated validation before any candidate version reaches production traffic.
+Both demand dedicated gates before a candidate touches production traffic.

-The standard validation playbook — run the candidate against your golden eval set, check scores haven't regressed, deploy if it passes — is correct for text quality.
-It misses two failure modes that are specific to fine-tuned models running in agentic workflows.
+The standard playbook — run the candidate against the golden eval set, check scores, deploy if it passes — is correct for text quality.
+It misses two failure modes that show up in fine-tuned models running inside agentic workflows.

-Tool call schema drift is the first.
-When a fine-tuned model learns a slightly different output format for tool calls — a different key name, a changed response structure, an extra field it started emitting — live agents that depend on specific JSON schemas for tool invocation will either fail silently or throw parse errors.
-Text quality metrics don't catch this because the model is still producing high-quality text.
-It just happens to break the machine-readable structure that agents depend on.
-The fix is a dedicated tool call compliance check separate from the standard eval: run the candidate model against every tool invocation scenario in your agent's toolkit, parse every JSON it emits, and validate it against each tool's schema.
+Tool call schema drift.
+When a fine-tuned model learns a slightly different output format for tool calls — a renamed key, a changed response structure, a new field — live agents that depend on specific JSON schemas either fail silently or throw parse errors.
+Text quality metrics do not catch this.
+The model is still producing high-quality text.
+It just happens to break the machine-readable structure the agent depends on.
+The fix is a dedicated tool call compliance check separate from the eval: run the candidate against every tool invocation scenario in the agent's toolkit, parse every JSON it emits, validate against each tool's schema.
 Compliance must be 100%.
-A 99% pass rate means roughly 1 in 100 tool calls fails — and in a multi-step workflow where 5 sequential tool calls are normal, a 1% per-call failure rate translates to a ~5% failure rate per workflow completion.
-That's not acceptable.
+A 99% pass rate means roughly one in 100 tool calls fails — and in a multi-step workflow where five sequential tool calls are routine, a 1% per-call failure rate compounds to about 5% per workflow.
+That is not a passing grade.
+That is shipping a regression on a schedule.

-Behavioral consistency is the second.
-A model's implicit patterns — its default strategies, confidence calibration, escalation tendencies — can shift after retraining in ways that are hard to quantify on a static eval set but immediately visible to users.
-The agent might become more aggressive about concluding tasks without confirmation, start producing longer responses for simple queries, or change how it handles ambiguous instructions.
-None of these show up as eval failures.
-They show up as user confusion and escalating support requests after deployment.
+Behavioral consistency.
+The model's implicit patterns — default strategies, confidence calibration, escalation tendencies — can shift after retraining in ways that are hard to quantify on a static eval set and immediately visible to users.
+The agent gets more aggressive about closing tasks without confirmation.
+Responses get longer for trivial queries.
+Ambiguous instructions get handled differently.
+None of this trips the eval.
+All of it shows up in support tickets the week after promotion.

-Shadow deployment is the production-safe gate that catches both.[6]
-The candidate model runs alongside production — receiving all real production traffic in parallel, generating responses, but never serving them.
-The shadow model's tool call patterns and response behaviors are compared against the production model on every request.
-When the shadow model matches or exceeds production across 95%+ of queries with no regressions on critical cases, proceed to canary.
-Canary at 1–5% traffic split with automated rollback gates adds real user signal before full promotion.
+Shadow deployment is the gate that catches both.[6]
+The candidate runs alongside production, takes all real traffic in parallel, generates responses, never serves them.
+The shadow's tool call patterns and response behaviors get diffed against production on every request.
+When the shadow matches or exceeds production across 95%+ of queries with no regressions on critical cases, proceed to canary.
+Canary at 1-5% traffic with automated rollback gates layers real user signal on top before full promotion.
+Two gates.
+Both required.
+Neither optional.

 Golden set eval catches text quality regressions

-Misses behavioral pattern shifts that appear as user confusion
+Misses behavioral pattern shifts that surface as user confusion

 No exposure to real production traffic distribution before going live